Judge names ex-FBI director as VW diesel settlement adviser

 No one had filed objections to Mueller's appointment by the judge's deadline of Jan.
 15.

 VW potentially faces billions of dollars in claims from owners of vehicles with excess emissions.
-Separately, the Justice Department sued VW earlier this month under the Clean Air Act seeking up to $46 billion (32 billion pounds).
+Separately, the Justice Department sued VW earlier this month under the Clean Air Act seeking up to $46 billion.

 On Friday, the Justice Department suit was transferred to Breyer's court.